 - Clinical teaching: Year 1 and 2 clinical locum teaching; clinical skills teacher; phase 3 simulation teaching at RCGP Euston Square, phase 4 behaviour change skills teaching, year 2 & phase 5 clinical role play facilitator.

-- Faculty development: I have designed and delivered AoME accredited educational faculty development for our clinical teaching fellows, which has also been provided to Buckinghamshire NHS Trust.
-I have contributed to workshops on behaviour change, addressing obesity, interprofessional communication, working across language barriers, workshop facilitation, feedback, teaching in small groups, introduction to teaching for KUMEC, practical applications of educational theory, peer review, collaborative care planning, and the clinical humanities.
+- Faculty development: I have designed and delivered AoME accredited educational faculty development course for clinical teachers, which is being expanded nationally.
+I have led educational faculty development workshops on behaviour change, addressing obesity, interprofessional communication, working across language barriers, workshop facilitation, feedback, teaching in small groups, introduction to teaching for KUMEC, practical applications of educational theory, peer review, collaborative care planning, and the clinical humanities.
 I participate regularly in peer observation of teaching.

 - Classroom teaching: facilitator for KUMEC year 1&2 seminars; Interprofessional Education workshops on pain management, patient safety, teamwork; Schools Outreach workshops on working with vulnerable patient groups; Global Health teaching on FGM and climate change

-- Lectures & symposia: Introduction to General Practice, Eliciting a Medical History, Access to Healthcare, Professionalism, Long-Term Conditions & the Healthcare Team, Opportunistic Health Promotion, The Primary Secondary Care Interface; Outreach lectures on Prisoner and Homeless Health and Primary Care.
+- Lectures & symposia: Sustainable Healthcare, Quality Improvement, Teaching Skills, Introduction to General Practice, Eliciting a Medical History, Access to Healthcare, Professionalism, Long-Term Conditions & the Healthcare Team, Opportunistic Health Promotion, The Primary Secondary Care Interface; Outreach lectures on Prisoner and Homeless Health and Primary Care.

 - E-learning and blended learning: Addressing Obesity in a Consultation for King’s Health Partners; Sustainable Healthcare section of Quality Improvement e-learning module for GKT School of Medical Education; Stage 2 Longitudinal Placement Module on KEATS (KCL Moodle platform).
 I have supported the Professional Values and Behaviours theme at Imperial in implementing online quality improvement workshops to over 350 students.